-15. Suspension or expulsion
+14. Suspension or expulsion

-- (1) The board may decide to suspend a member's membership or to expel a member from the Association if - - (a) the member contravenes any of these rules; or - (b) the member acts detrimentally to the interests of the Association. - (2) The General Manager must give the member written notice of the proposed suspension or expulsion at least 28 days before the board meeting at which the proposal is to be considered by the board. - (3) The notice given to the member must state - (a) when and where the board meeting is to be held; and - (b) the grounds on which the proposed suspension or expulsion is based; and - (c) that the member, or the member's representative, may attend the meeting and will be given a reasonable opportunity to make written or oral (or both written and oral) submissions to the board about the proposed suspension or expulsion; - (4) At the board meeting, the board must - (a) give the member, or the member's representative, a reasonable opportunity to make written or oral (or both written and oral) submissions to the board about the proposed suspension or expulsion: and - (b) give due consideration to any submissions so made; and - (c) decide - - (i) whether or not to suspend the member's membership and, if the decision is to suspend the membership, the period of suspension; or - (ii) whether or not to expel the member from the Association. - (5) A decision of the board to suspend the member's membership or to expel the member from the Association takes immediate effect. - (6) The board must give the member written notice of the board's decision, and the reasons for the decision, within 7 days after the board meeting at which the decision is made. - (7) A member whose membership is suspended or who is expelled from the Association may, within 14 days after receiving notice of the Board's decision under subrule (6), give written notice to the General Manager requesting the appointment of a mediator under rule 23.
+- (1) The Board may decide to suspend a member's membership or to expel a member from the Association if - - (a) the member contravenes any of these rules; or - (b) the member acts detrimentally to the interests of the Association. - (2) The secretary must give the member written notice of the proposed suspension or expulsion at least 28 days before the Board meeting at which the proposal is to be considered by the Board. - (3) The notice given to the member must state - (a) when and where the Board meeting is to be held; and - (b) the grounds on which the proposed suspension or expulsion is based; and - (c) that the member, or the member's representative, may attend the meeting and will be given a reasonable opportunity to make written or oral (or both written and oral) submissions to the Board about the proposed suspension or expulsion; - (4) At the Board meeting, the Board must - (a) give the member, or the member's representative, a reasonable opportunity to make written or oral (or both written and oral) submissions to the Board about the proposed suspension or expulsion; and

-(8) If notice is given under subrule (7), the member who gives the notice and the board are the parties to the mediation.
+- (b) give due consideration to any submissions so made; and - (c) decide - (i) whether or not to suspend the member's membership and, if the decision is to suspend the membership, the period of suspension; or - (ii) whether or not to expel the member from the Association. - (5) A decision of the Board to suspend the member's membership or to expel the member from the Association takes immediate effect. - (6) The Board must give the member written notice of the Board's decision, and the reasons for the decision, within 7 days after the Board meeting at which the decision is made. - (7) A member whose membership is suspended or who is expelled from the Association may, within 14 days after receiving notice of the Board's decision under subrule (6), give written notice to the secretary requesting the appointment of a mediator under rule 23. - (8) If notice is given under subrule (7), the member who gives the notice and the Board are the parties to the mediation.

-16. Consequences of suspension
+15. Consequences of suspension

-- (1) During the period a member's membership is suspended, the member - (a) loses any rights (including voting rights) arising as a result of membership; and - (b) is not entitled to a refund, rebate, relief or credit for membership fees paid, or payable, to the Association. - (2) When a member's membership is suspended, the General Manager must record in the register of members - (a) that the member's membership is suspended; and - (b) the date on which the suspension takes effect; and - (c) the period of the suspension. - (3) When the period of the suspension ends, the General Manager must record in the register of members that the member's membership is no longer suspended.
+- (1) During the period a member's membership is suspended, the member - (a) loses any rights (including voting rights) arising as a result of membership; and - (b) is not entitled to a refund, rebate, relief, or credit for membership fees paid, or payable, to the Association. - (2) When a member's membership is suspended, the secretary must record in the register of members - - (a) that the member's membership is suspended; and - (b) the date on which the suspension takes effect; and - (c) the period of the suspension. - (3) When the period of the suspension ends, the secretary must record in the register of members that the member's membership is no longer suspended.